A stabilization result for Z/2-harmonic 1-forms by constructing solutions on closed 3-manifolds with long cylindrical necks: The Nash--Moser Theorem

+In the last paragraph of Section 2 in \cite{Donaldson2021}, Donaldson explained that estimates of the $E^{k+2, \alpha}$-norm on the boundary region yields $C^{k+1, \alpha + \frac{1}{2}}$ estimates on $A(\theta)$.
+This concludes our result. \end{proof}

 With these improved estimates for $A(\theta)$ and $B(\theta)$, we can study the tame properties of the map $\mathbf{E}$.
-Most of the work is already done by Donaldson and we only need to check if our modifications to his theory will change the results significantly. \\
+Most of the work is already done by Donaldson and we only need to check if our modifications will change the results significantly.